czue/pegasus-docs/async.md

 You should have the a `channels[daphne]` entry in your `dev-requirements.in` file, and you should [build and install your requirements](customizations.md#python-packages) as needed.

-To do this in a non-Docker environmnet, run:
+To do this in a non-Docker environment, run:

 ```
 pip-compile requirements/dev-requirements.in